What is a u3a?

 Above all, the u3a exists to help you make friends, develop your interests and enjoy yourself.

 #Current situation as a result of Covid-19

 As Government restrictions have lifted, all activities are back to normal.

 - Committee meetings are now taking place normally every month...
 The AGM in 2021 was held at the October meeting.
 The membership year has been changed and is now from 1st May to 30th April the following year.
 This enabled us to extend the membership period in the long lockdown, by 5 months.
 The AGM in 2022 was in May.

 Study Groups & Activities

-Our u3a has some 30 active groups covering a broad range of topics from academic (Philosophy) to pure leisure (Out With Friends) to music (Ukulele) to playing (Chess).
+Our u3a has some 30 active groups covering a broad range of topics from academic (Philosophy) to pure leisure (Out With Friends) to music (Ukulele) to playing (Bridge).
 There are no entrance qualifications, set curriculum or examinations.
 Groups are run by members who volunteer to pass on their valuable knowledge to others.
 Many of our members choose to belong to one or more groups.
 If you think you may be interested, please have a look at our Groups pages.
+The new groups just starting include Beginners Bridge, Psychology and Spanish Beginners.
 Each autumn we host our annual 'Group Fayre' where the groups can showcase their activities.